 “Does Labour intend to reform the courts so that if a landlord needs to end a tenancy, it can be done quickly and efficiently?

 “Currently, what Labour proposes will force landlords to be more selective about the tenants they take on and will drive many from the market altogether.

 “We cannot stress enough that punishing law-abiding landlords who live and work in the PRS will be something the Labour party will come to regret.”

 He said of the Tory manifesto: “The Conservatives claim that the changes announced will ‘create a fairer rental market’, but fairer for whom?

 “To say that we are disappointed that the Conservatives have pledged to continue with their plan to abolish Section 21 is an understatement.
 Despite a robust lobbying campaign on behalf of the 2m landlords in the UK, the Conservatives seem hell-bent on continuing to punish hardworking and law-abiding landlords.

-“We will reserve judgment on the so-called ‘lifetime deposit’.
+“We will reserve judgement on the so-called ‘lifetime deposit’.
 The Conservatives have yet to confirm what this will look like or how this will work in practice.

 “The NLA cannot get behind a manifesto that so badly cripples landlords’ ability to run a functioning letting business.”